17cupsofcoffee/tetra/README.md

 ## Support/Feedback

 Tetra is fairly early in development, so you might run into bugs/flaky docs/general weirdness.
 Please feel free to open an issue/PR if you find something!
-You can also contact me via [Twitter](https://twitter.com/17cupsofcoffee), or find me lurking in the #games-and-graphics channel on the [Rust Community Discord](https://bit.ly/rust-community).
+You can also contact me via [Twitter](https://twitter.com/17cupsofcoffee), the [Rust Game Development Discord](https://discord.gg/yNtPTb2), or the #games-and-graphics channel on the [Rust Community Discord](https://bit.ly/rust-community).